gregates/gregates.github.io/content/pivot-shorter-fatter-groupby.md

 "Values" is where you specify your aggregations for the other fields. ("Filters" just let you filter the input data *before* applying the pivot transformation.)
-For me, the simplest way to construct a pivot is to imagine the groupby I want to perform, and construct that first, using "Rows" only and no "Columns".
+For me, the simplest way to construct a pivot is to imagine the groupby I want to perform, and construct that first, using Rows only and no Columns.
 Then I maybe move a Row or two to Columns, to get the final shape I want.

 And that's pivot explained as simply as I know how.